 Dams and other man-made structures can change these rhythms.
 In fact, the beat of a heavily dammed river can look almost like a flatline.
 It causes natural systems to suffer.

 People have navigated Kentucky’s Green River for commerce since pioneer days.
-However, the Green’s natural pulse changed significantly in the 1930s with the advent of locks and dams built on the river and its tributaries—and eventually its headwaters—to aid in commercial navigation.
+However, the Green’s natural pulse changed significantly circa 1900 with the advent of locks and dams built on the river and its tributaries—and eventually its headwaters—to aid in commercial navigation.

-A partnership was born, and one of the first orders of business was to examine five old locks and dams on the Green River and one on the Barren River.
-Mike Hensley, TNC's Green River Project Director, describes the structures as, “old beasts—the oldest constructed in 1836—all showing signs of age and decline.”
+The Corps and TNC also began to examine five old locks and dams on the Green River and one on the Barren River.
+Mike Hensley, TNC's former Green River Project Director, describes the structures as, “old beasts—the oldest constructed in 1836—all showing signs of age and decline.”
 Hensley notes that removal of these dams is a win for both people and nature.
 In addition to the positive conservation outcomes, human safety is increased and river recreation improved, adding, “Removing these old, decaying structures, or carefully breaching them, will allow recreation enthusiasts to enjoy miles and miles of these rivers safely without the worry of being swept over a low-head dam.”